nsjersey/RecyclingGreenNJ/README.md

 Alejandro Oviedo (@alexoviedo999) is a programmer/developer specializing in Ruby on Rails.

-Laurie Peterson (@lauriepete) is a digital media and marketing consultant in the New York/New Jersey area.
+Laurie Petersen (@lauriepete) is a Hoboken-based writer, editor and digital media consultant.